Keep these stain removal tips in your back pocket in case disaster strikes

 4. Remove Oil and Grease With Dish Detergent

 Just as your dish detergent can power through oily alfredo sauce from last night’s pasta dinner, it can also cut through grease.
 Try washing garments out under running water, gently using a soft-bristled brush to loosen the stain.
-You can also use a soapy water solution to clean stains from carpet and upholstery: Apply the solution and blot (don’t rub) with a cloth or paper towel.
+You can also use a soapy water solution as a DIY way to clean stains from carpet and upholstery: Apply the solution and blot (don’t rub) with a cloth or paper towel.

 5. Use Ice or Cold Water to Harden Sticky Smudges

 If you’re in a sticky situation with gum, candle wax, or adhesives on your clothing, apply ice or cold water to solidify the mess.
 Then, gently use a butter knife to lift the hardened residue.

 6. Apply Hydrogen Peroxide to Blood or Rust Spots